eclipse-thingweb/kotlin-wot/README.md

 # kotlin-wot: A Framework for implementing Web of Things in Kotlin

 **kotlin-wot** is a framework designed to enable developers to implement [**Web of Things (WoT)**](https://www.w3.org/WoT/) servers and clients in Kotlin.
-Built from the ground up with Kotlin and leveraging modern coroutine-based architecture, it aims to provide a **fast, reliable, and extensible framework** for AI or IoT applications.
-By abstracting low-level details and protocols through the use of [**Thing Descriptions (TDs)**](https://www.w3.org/TR/wot-thing-description11/), Kotlin-WoT empowers developers to focus on creating complex business logic with ease.
+Built from the ground up with Kotlin and leveraging modern coroutine-based architecture, it aims to provide a **fast, reliable, and extensible framework for AI or IoT applications**.
+By abstracting low-level details and protocols through the use of [**Thing Descriptions (TDs)**](https://www.w3.org/TR/wot-thing-description11/), kotlin-wot empowers developers to focus on creating complex business logic with ease.
 Thing Descriptions provide an excellent alternative to OpenAPI or AsyncAPI.
 Unlike these formats, Thing Descriptions are protocol-agnostic and utilize forms to remain independent of specific transport protocols, enabling greater flexibility and interoperability across diverse ecosystems.

 The implementation was inspired by the awesome [Eclipse Thingweb](https://thingweb.io/) and [node-wot](https://github.com/eclipse-thingweb/node-wot).
 There are also open-source implementations available for TypeScript, Dart, Rust and Python.

 ## Web of Things Principles in a Nutshell

-The [**Web of Things (WoT)**](https://www.w3.org/WoT/) addresses the fragmentation in AI and IoT by extending standardized web technologies.
-WoT builds on existing web standards, ensuring reuse, and introduces an abstract, adaptable architecture tailored to real-world use cases across various domains.
+The [**Web of Things (WoT)**](https://www.w3.org/WoT/) architecture bridges the gap between diverse technologies in AI, IoT, and traditional IT systems by leveraging and extending standardized web technologies.
+It introduces a unifying layer of abstraction that encapsulates agents, devices, services, and protocols, simplifying their integration and interaction.
+At its core, WoT employs the Thing Description (TD), a metadata-rich JSON-LD document that describes a Things's properties, actions, and events, along with protocol-specific details (forms) for seamless interaction.

+This architecture is protocol-agnostic, supporting a wide array of communication standards (e.g., HTTP, MQTT, CoAP), which ensures flexibility and interoperability.
+By aligning with existing web standards, such as JSON, JSON Schema and Linked Data, WoT enables developers to create interoperable AI/IoT applications.
+WoT’s adaptable framework is designed to address diverse use cases—from AI agent systems, smart homes to industrial IoT — ensuring that the architecture works across domains.

 At its core, the WoT defines an **information model** for describing Things and Services, including how to interact with them.
 This model is encapsulated in the **Thing Description (TD)**, a JSON-LD document that outlines the following: